 Development of the Menengai Geothermal Project, estimated to harbor a potential of 1600MW, was started in 2009.
 Surface studies have been completed and exploration and appraisal wells done.

 The project will be developed in five (5) phases with the long-term goal of developing 465MW of geothermal steam equivalent.
-A total of 47 geothermal wells, with a potential of 169MW, have been drilled so far by 2019.
+A total of 53 wells with a potential of 169MW have been drilled by 2023 so far.

-The Menengai Phase I project is being undertaken through a steam sales business model where GDC supplies steam to the power plants for conversion to electricity.
+Menengai Phase I (105MW) has undertaken a steam sales business model where GDC supplies steam to the power plants for conversion to electricity.
 Commissioning of the power plants is ongoing.

 For the first phase of 105MW at the Menengai Geothermal Project, GDC has awarded three contracts to Independent Power Producers (IPP’s) to finance, procure, construct and operate three power plants, on a Build-Own-Operate (BOO) basis.
 The IPPs awarded the contracts so far include;